 This second video dives into another book that comes out of Bethel.
 If you want to see how new age/new thought/new spirituality beliefs and practices are being used within the Church, this would be a prime example.
 We cannot redeem for the Kingdom what belongs to the devil.
 This is why we are told – by God – to avoid these practices.

 The third video I am sharing touches on the Pelagian heresy.
 There is a popular thought that people at their core, are GOOD.
 If you take the time to investigate, you will realize that this popular thought actually denies original sin.
 In the parable of the rich young man found in Matthew 19, Jesus states that there is only One (God) who is good.
 Man is not “good.”
 If we were good, then we would not have needed the Son of God to come to earth and die for our (original) sin.
 This is not an issue with a secondary belief.
 Jesus dying for our sin is an ESSENTIAL belief in Christianity – the very Gospel of Jesus Christ!
 And this is not just a Bethel teaching.
 It can be found all throughout the Church, as well as, the New Age.

-I would also like to note that normally I would not share Fighting for the Faith videos – which is unfortunate because Pastor Chris Rosebrough actually uses the Word to refute the crazy teachings that the Church has embraced.
-His approach can be quite sarcastic and mocking, which I do not agree with or necessarily appreciate.
+I would also like to note that normally I would not share Fighting for the Faith videos – which is unfortunate because Pastor Chris Rosebrough does an amazing job using the Word to refute the crazy teachings that the Church has embraced.
+His approach can be quite sarcastic and mocking, and I know many of my readers may not appreciate that level of snark.
 I have decided to share this video because the content explains the heresy well and he keeps the mocking to a minimum.

 Warning: Make sure your volume is turned down before you start this video…unless you really like loud exploding noises.